kapgarxmatters/SalesForce-with-Engage/README.md

 # SalesForce Service
 Transform customer relationships, and your business, using the latest in mobile and data technology to deliver the most personalized customer experience ever — every time, and anywhere.
 This document instructs how to setup an integration between xMatters and SalesForce Case Management.
 When a case is created, SalesForce reaches into xMatters to figure out who is on call for assignment of the case.
+The Engage button in the case allows users to invite additional on call engineers to a call for further collaboration.
+The Engage button can also be used to send out updates to various groups or xMatters subscriptions.

 # Pre-Requisites
 * SalesForce Case Module
+* SalesForce Custome Object - Engage
 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files